AI Scholars (AIS) image

 • Be at least 16 years old by the program start date.

-• Raised in a home where English was a second language
+• Being raised in a home where English was a second language

-• Currently attending a high school with historically low rates of admittance to top-tier institutions.
+• Currently attending a high school with historically low rates of admittance to top-tier institutions

 Application Components